harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

-When programing with php, it's important to have project templates with the tools you use all the time.
+When coding with php, it's important to have project templates with the tools you use all the time.

 Here we have a template for phpStorm and php 8.1.x with the following features: